Magnetogenesis around the first galaxies: the impact of different field seeding processes on galaxy formation: Large-scales magnetic fields

 Moving to lower redshifts, the RM values increase in all models --~although more significantly in the \fbsne and \fbcosmo runs~-- in correspondence with the density peaks, showing once again that the structure formation process is the driver of magnetic field amplification.
 In the \fbsne run, the highest RM is reached at intermediate redshifts ($z=2$, and $1$), and slightly decreases towards $z=0$ (see also the discussion of Fig.~\ref{fig:vol_avg}).
 In the \fbcosmo run, the RM outside of virialized structures decreases with redshift, because hierarchical structure formation and the expansion of the Universe reduce the gas (and hence electron) density.
 Finally, the \fbdurr and \fbbier runs show significantly less structures with high RM, in agreement with --~and for the reasons detailed in~-- the discussion of Fig.~\ref{fig:B_vs_mvir_z0}.

 These differences provide a low-$z$ observational signature of different seeding processes.
 To determine if current observations are able to effectively distinguish them, we show a zoom-in on the most-massive halo in the simulation (with mass $M_\mathrm{halo} = (3.2 \times 10^{11},\; 1.1 \times 10^{13},\; 2.1 \times 10^{13},\; 8.6 \times 10^{13}) \, \hMsol$ at $z = 6$, $2$, $1$, and $0$ respectively, virtually identical in all the models) in the top right corner of each panel of Fig.~\ref{fig:rm}.
 Around these overdensities the RM evolves in a similar way to the rest of the box, although at a faster pace.
 In particular, by $z=1$ the RM appears very similar in the \fbsne and \fbcosmo runs, and by $z=0$ all models show very similar RM distributions.
 The only noticeable difference occurs in the outskirts of the halo, where the differences in mildly-overdense gas (see Fig.~\ref{fig:B_vs_rho_z0}) can be appreciated.
 Quantitatively, we compare our simulations to available observations in Fig.~\ref{fig:rm_vs_r}, where we show the two-dimensional distribution of RM and projected distance from the centre of the largest halo in the simulation (shown as color shading with an intensity that logarithmically scales with the number of pixels in each bin), as well as the median, 16th/84th and 2nd/98th percentiles (solid, dashed, and dot-dashed lines, respectively), and a collection of observations (symbols) from \citet{Feretti+99, Clarke+01, Johnston-Hollitt+04, Govoni+06, Guidetti+08, Bonafede+10}.
 It should be noted that these observations mostly come from clusters of galaxies which are significantly more massive than the largest halo in our simulation (because of our limited volume).
 Hence, we expect them to extend to larger radii than in our simulation.
-For small projected distances, however, our data is only marginally consistent with the available measurements, possibly because of the exclusion of black holes from the galaxy formation model employed, which have the effect of decreasing the central density of massive haloes.
+For small projected distances, however, our data is only marginally consistent with the available measurements, possibly because of the exclusion of black holes from the galaxy formation model employed, which have the effect of decreasing the central density of massive haloes\enrico{, and hence their RM (through a boosted electron density) at a given magnetic field strength.
+In fact, the halo magnetic field strength is independent of the halo mass, at least at the massive end (see Fig.~\ref{fig:B_vs_mvir_z0})}.
 The most relevant feature of Fig.~\ref{fig:rm_vs_r} for the analysis presented in this paper, however, is the fact that different injection mechanisms produce essentially indistinguishable distributions, in line with the results of Fig.~\ref{fig:B_vs_mvir_z0}.
 This shows that not only the volume-averaged value but also the radial distribution is similar in all seeding models.